thuannguyen88/thuannguyen88/README.md

 Some technologies I enjoy working with include ReactJS, NodeJS, ExpressJS, Typescript and PostgreSQL

-<p>Currently working on responsive landing page for an online personal training business using react and tailwind css.
-Deployed to netlify and can be viewed at https://heroicfit.netlify.app/  ⌨️</br>
+Currently working on responsive landing page for an online personal training business using react and tailwind css.
+Deployed to netlify and can be viewed at [here](https://heroicfit.netlify.app/.)

 ### Technologies I Use
 <img align="left" alt="javascript" src ="https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E" />